by Mia James updated 6/2019

 But decreasing risk is within our control.
 With simple fixes like regularly using sunscreen (even on cloudy days and in the winter), wearing protective clothing, staying in the shade, and eliminating visits to the tanning booth will dramatically reduce your chances of getting skin cancer.
 And by regularly examining your skin for any changes in moles or any kind of skin growth or lesion, you can deliver a preventive blow.

-On the medical front, clinical researchers are studying advanced treatment options that include immune-based therapies for melanoma as well as other cancers.
+On the medical front, clinical researchers are studying advanced treatment options that include combinations of immune-based therapies and development of novel precision medicines for melanoma as well as other cancers.

 This is a cancer of the esophagus, the tube that moves food from the mouth to the stomach, and the number of people afflicted with esophageal cancer continues to climb.